department-of-veterans-affairs/va.gov-team/products/identity/Products/Product Briefs/Fraud Notifications MVP.md

 - [UX Research Mural](https://app.mural.co/t/oddballinternal7486/m/oddballinternal7486/1709058764550/6122e5571e28b17c72781cf20646550887475202?sender=u8f85d3b7f2143f85bb7a9248)

 ## What's In Scope (MVP)
-After
+After the initial round of research, we've decided on a simple MVP.

-For the MVP, Email alert to a user when their account is signed into by an unusual device or IP address.
+Email alert to a user when their account is signed into by:
+* An unusual device.
+* An unusual IP address.

 ## Out of Scope: (MVP)
 As an offshoot of this work, we are interested in consolidating management of the various potential fraud related notifications.
 We don’t want to create another alert message that is managed by another team in another place.
 We believe that fewer teams managing notifications in fewer places will allow the VA’s messaging to veterans to be more cohesive and reduce confusion for all parties.